 Monsanto is a unique Medieval village in Portugal where many of the houses are sandwiched between, or even under, giant granite boulders.

-When I stumbled upon Monsanto, I felt like I’d found a special little place.
+When I stumbled upon Monsanto, I felt like I’d found a very special little place.
 Besides its extraordinary rock houses, its mountaintop location also gives spectacular views of the surrounding valleys filled with higgety-piggety farmlands with olive trees and little stone walls.
 Further up the mountain are some impressive ruins of a Templar Knights castle.

 Monsanto’s unique houses